How to Sift Flour for All Your Baking Needs

 Set out a scale, mixing bowl, sifter and all of your dry ingredients.

-If you have a kitchen scale, choose your weight unit, usually grams, (the recipe will specify).
+If you have a kitchen scale, choose your weight unit (usually grams, though the recipe will specify).

 Using a spoon, scoop the desired amount of flour into the sifter until you reach the target weight.